kommitters/elixir_xdr/guides/examples/discriminated_union.md

 The type of discriminant is either `XDR.Int`, `XDR.UInt`, or an `XDR.Enum` type.

 The `arms` can be a keyword list or a map and the value of each arm can be either a struct or a module of any XDR type.
-You can define a default arm using `:default` as key (The default arm is optional).
+You can define a default arm using `:default` as a key (The default arm is optional).

 ## Usage